Demul1/Demul1/README.md

 ### Who am I?

 I'm a young developer operating out of the bay area.
-I've been an active programmer for the last couple of years, and have found a profound interest in the sector.
+I've been an active programmer for the last couple of years, and have found a profound passion in the sector.

 ### What are my areas of expertise?